hofstadter-io/hof/docs/content/getting-started/code-generation.md

 1. Write to file with `=<out-path>`
 1. Control the output filename with `="{{ .name }}.txt"`
 1. Render a single template multiple times with `="[]{{ .filepath }}"`

-With the `-T` flag, you can render multiple templates by using the flag more than once, and you can use partial templates and template helpers to create complex templates.

 <br>